janoleko/LaMa/README.md

 maximizing the (approximate) likelihood using the so-called **forward algorithm** (for details see
 <a href="https://teuder.github.io/rcpp4everyone_en/020_install.html" target="_blank">Zucchini
 et al. 2016</a>).
-While these models are immensely popular for conducting inference on time series driven by latent processes, due to their great flexibility, researchers using these models in applied work often need to build highly customized models for which standard software implementation is lacking, or the construction of such models in said software is as complicated as writing fully tailored **R** code.
+Researchers using these models in applied work often need to build highly customized models for which standard software implementation is lacking, or the construction of such models in said software is as complicated as writing fully tailored **R** code.
 The latter provides great flexibility and control, but suffers from slow